Of all the social media tools that have emerged since the turn of the century, one of the most exciting is podcasting.

 I have earned some credentials with podcasting:

 - Co-host of the For Immediate Release series of business podcasts, on the air (so to speak) since January 2005 with nearly 1,000 regular episodes, interviews and reviews.
-The anchor podcast is the Hobson and Holtz Report published weekly on Mondays: this year, 2013, we started our ninth continuous year.
+The anchor podcast is the Hobson and Holtz Report published weekly on Mondays.
 [More about FIR]

 - Co-author of How to Do Everything with Podcasting, the book from McGraw-Hill published in June 2007.